Group Spike and Slab Variational Bayes: Computing the variational posterior

 \subsection{Coordinate ascent algorithm}

 Recall the aim is to approximate the posterior $\Pi(\cdot | \D)$ by a distribution from a given variational family.
-This approximation is obtained via the minimization of the objective $\F$ derived in the previous section.
-To achieve this a CAVI algorithm is proposed \citep{Murphy2007, Blei2017} as outlined in \Cref{alg:cavi_gsvb_gaussain}.
+This approximation is obtained via the maximization of the objective $\F$ derived in the previous section.
+To achieve this, a CAVI algorithm is proposed as outlined in \Cref{alg:cavi_gsvb_gaussain}.

-In this context, the objective introduced in \eqref{eq:objective} is written as $\F(\mu, \Sigma, \gamma, \vartheta) = \F(\mu_{G_k}, \mu_{G_k^c},\\ \Sigma_{G_k}, \Sigma_{G_k^c}, \gamma_k, \gamma_{-k}, \vartheta)$, highlighting the fact that optimization over the variational parameters occurs group-wise.
-Further, for each group $k$, while the optimization of the objective function over the inclusion probability, $\gamma_k$, can be done analytically, we use the Limited memory Broyden–Fletcher–Goldfarb–Shanno optimization algorithm (L-BFGS) to update $\mu_{G_k}$ at each iteration of the CAVI procedure.
-Details for the optimization with respect to $\Sigma_{G_k}$ are presented in \Cref{sec:reparam_trick}.
-The hyper-parameters, $\vartheta$, are updated using L-BFGS for the Gaussian family and analytically for those under the Binomial family.

-To assess convergence, the total absolute change in the parameters is tracked, terminating when this quantity falls below a specified threshold, set to $10^{-3}$ in our implementation.
-Other methods involve monitoring the absolute change in the ELBO, however we found this prohibitively expensive to compute for this purpose.
+In this context, the objective introduced in \eqref{eq:objective} is written as $\F(\mu, \Sigma, \gamma, \vartheta) = \F(\mu_{G_k},\\ \mu_{G_k^c}, \Sigma_{G_k}, \Sigma_{G_k^c}, \gamma_k, \gamma_{-k}, \vartheta)$, highlighting the fact that optimization over the variational parameters occurs group-wise.
+Further, for each group $k$, while the optimization of the objective function over the inclusion probability, $\gamma_k$, can be done analytically, we use the Limited-memory Broyden–Fletcher–Goldfarb–Shanno optimization algorithm (L-BFGS) to update $\mu_{G_k}$ at each iteration of the CAVI procedure \citep{Nocedal1980}.
+Details for the optimization with respect to $\Sigma_{G_k}$ are presented in the following subsection.
+The hyperparameters, $\vartheta$, are updated using L-BFGS for the Gaussian family and analytically for those under the Binomial family.
+Finally, to assess convergence, the total absolute change in the parameters is tracked, terminating when this quantity falls below a specified threshold, set to $10^{-3}$ in our implementation.
+Other methods involve monitoring the absolute change in the ELBO; however, we found this prohibitively expensive to compute for this purpose.